allegro/blog/_posts/2022-11-14-onion-architecture.md

 Last but not least, software architecture is often defined as *the things that are hard to change*, so choosing a proper architectural approach to your new application is of key importance on its future development and maintenance.

 ## About the Onion
-The idea of Onion Architecture, firstly introduced by Jeffrey Palermo in a series of articles, is similar to other clean architecture approaches presented in Robert “Uncle Bob” Martin’s blog post and his recent book Clean Architecture.
+The idea of Onion Architecture, firstly introduced by Jeffrey Palermo in a [series of articles](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), is similar to other clean architecture approaches presented in Robert “Uncle Bob” Martin’s [blog post](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), his book [Clean Architecture](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164), and quite recently on our [blog](2021-12-13-clean-architecture-story.md).
 It can be successfully used as an alternative to a popular Hexagonal / Ports and Adapters architecture, and as such is predominantly used in the backend, business applications and services.

-The core concept in both styles is the same - to make the domain the most central part of the application, and remove all infrastructure concerns, such as talking via HTTP, messaging, database mapping, testing, etc., away from the domain code.
+The core concept in all the above styles is the same - to make the domain the most central part of the application, and remove all infrastructure concerns, such as talking via HTTP, messaging, database mapping, testing, etc., away from the domain code.
 The core of the business logic should be free (in theory at least) from any of the technical, and framework-related problems, allowing for easy testing and rapid development.

 To put it using Uncle Bob’s words: *Though these architectures all vary somewhat in their details, they are very similar.
 They all have the same objective, which is the separation of concerns.
 They all achieve this separation by dividing the software into layers.
 Each has at least one layer for business rules, and another for interfaces*.